Gryffin

-Dan Griffith (born September 29, 1987), known by his stage name Gryffin (often stylized in all caps), is an American musician, DJ, songwriter, and record producer.
+Daniel Griffith (born September 29, 1987), known by his stage name Gryffin (often stylized as GRYFFIN), is an American musician, DJ, and music producer.
 He gained recognition for remixing some well-known songs such as Tove Lo's "Talking Body", Maroon 5's "Animals" and Years & Years' "Desire".

 Background

-Gryffin was born in San Francisco, California to an American father and a Japanese mother.
+Gryffin was born in San Francisco, California and is of Japanese descent.
 Gryffin grew up as a classically trained pianist and learned to play the guitar at an early age.
 He played in bands to initially hone his instrumental abilities.
-He is a graduate of Saint Francis High School in Mountain View, California.
-He studied electrical engineering at the University of Southern California where he spent much of his leisure time in his dorm room to work on music.
+He studied electrical engineering at the University of Southern California where he took much of his leisure time in his dorm room to work on music.

+In 2009, he began releasing his music as White Panda, with childhood friend Tom Evans, who was studying in Chicago.
+They began a national tour in July 2011, in a second generation of mashup artists gaining popularity on college campuses and music-streaming websites.
+They played college campuses, such as the University of Delaware and Swarthmore College, and shared the stage with Flo Rida, Wale and Sam Adams.
+Later performances included the Firefly Music Festival and Lolapalooza.

 When asked on his key lessons of music production, he said: "At the beginning, I just released music with the main goal of having my friends play it at college parties and I never would have imagined it would get to this point".
 He made his 'world' debut as Gryffin at the SnowGlobe Music Festival 2015.

-His stage name was inspired by both his surname "Griffith" and the mythical bird griffin.

-Before beginning his solo career, Griffith was 1/2 of the mashup duo White Panda.
+He moved to Los Angeles to be closer to his label and management.

+History

 2016

 On January 22, 2016, Gryffin released his debut single titled "Heading Home" featuring Australian singer Josef Salvat via Darkroom/Interscope Records.
 On May 2, 2016, an official music video was uploaded on his YouTube channel.
 The song peaked at number 22 on the Hot Dance/Electronic Songs chart, number 21 on the Dance/Electronic Digital Songs chart, number 1 on Spotify Viral 50 chart and number 5 on the Billboard Twitter Emerging Artists chart.
 On August 26, 2016, he released a song titled "Whole Heart" with Bipolar Sunshine.
 In an interview, about the song "Whole Heart", Gryffin said "'Whole Heart’ is a big step for me as an artist, as it represents a developing maturity of my sound and depth of songwriting".